Mockova/help/api/test/index.rst

 Page checks :code:`/api/test/*`
 ==================================

-This API endpoint allows to work with page checks.
+This API endpoint allows you to work with page checks.

 .. toctree::
    :caption: Possible Actions